Spatial Experience Design

-The major in Visual Presentation and Exhibition Design prepares students for opportunities in spatial experience fields including careers in exhibition design, retail design, product display, events, stage and screen, brand environments and themed places and spaces.
+The major in Spatial Experience Design prepares students for opportunities in spatial experience fields including careers in exhibition design, retail design, product display, events, stage and screen, brand environments and themed places and spaces.
 An internship is required.
-Curriculum below is for the entering class of fall 2021.
+Curriculum below is for the entering class of fall 2023.

 |MAJOR AREA||VP 302 - Overview of Spatial Experience Design||2|